Diaphragmatic breathing is a breathing exercise that engages your diaphragm, an important muscle that enables you to breathe.

 Numbered breathing is a good exercise for gaining control over your breathing patterns.
 Here’s how you can do it:

-- Stand up, staying still, and close your eyes.
+- Sit or stand upright and close or relax your eyes.

-- Inhale deeply until you can’t take in anymore air.
+- Without straining or pushing, breathe in through your nose until you can’t take in anymore air.

-- Exhale until all air has been emptied from your lungs.
+- Exhale until all the air has been emptied from your lungs.

 - Keep the air in your lungs for a few seconds, then let it all out.